uilianmengue/aws-s3-logs-splunk/README.md

 ### Locally Tests

-For do teh tests you need to change event.json with a valid event data.
+For do the tests you need to change event.json with a valid event data.

 ```
 $ export SPLUNK_HEC_URL=